gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

     ```ruby
     # Specify server role as 'redis_master_role'
+    # You can specify multiple roles like sentinel and redis as: roles ['redis_sentinel_role', 'redis_master_role']
+    # Read more about high availability roles at https://docs.gitlab.com/omnibus/roles/
     roles ['redis_master_role']

     # IP address pointing to a local IP that the other machines can reach to.
     # You can also set bind to '0.0.0.0' which listen in all interfaces.